Project Lyra: Overview

-The suggested options for sending a spacecraft to ʻOumuamua within a time-frame of 5 to 10 years are based on using first a Jupiter flyby, followed by a close solar flyby at 3 to 10 solar radii, in order to take advantage of the Oberth effect; or, more advanced options such as a solar sail, laser sail, or nuclear propulsion.
+Options suggested by i4is initially (which have now been superseded) for sending a spacecraft to ʻOumuamua within a time-frame of 5 to 10 years were based on a launch in 2021, and required travelling first to Jupiter to conduct a flyby, followed by a close solar flyby at 3 to 10 solar radii, in order to take advantage of the Oberth effect.
+Subsequent research revealed further launch possibilities, notably in 2030 or 2033, using the same scenario (except the 2030 launch has an additional Vinfinity Leveraging Maneuver), but with a total flight duration of 22 years.
+Thus, there are still future opportunities for a mission to 'Oumuamua.

-Detail
+Furthermore alternative trajectory options were also explored by i4is, all of which utilized the much less technically challenging Jupiter Oberth rather than the previously assumed Solar Oberth.
+Launch years for these range between 2026 and 2033, depending on the chosen combination of gravity assists leading up to the Jupiter encounter.

+Alternatively i4is proposed more advanced options such as a solar sail, laser sail, or nuclear propulsion.

+Solar Oberth

 ʻOumuamua was at first thought to be traveling too fast for any existing spacecraft to reach.

 The Initiative for Interstellar Studies (i4is) launched Project Lyra to assess the feasibility of a mission to ʻOumuamua.
 Several options for sending a spacecraft to ʻOumuamua within a time-frame of 5 to 25 years were suggested.

-The challenge is to get to the asteroid in a reasonable amount of time (and so at a reasonable distance from Earth), and yet be able to gain useful scientific information.
+The challenge highlighted by i4is is to get to the celestial object in a reasonable amount of time (and so at a reasonable distance from Earth), and yet be able to gain useful scientific information.
 To do this, decelerating the spacecraft at ʻOumuamua would be "highly desirable, due to the minimal science return from a hyper-velocity encounter".
 If the investigative craft goes too fast, it would not be able to get into orbit or land on the asteroid, and would fly past it.
 The authors conclude that, although challenging, an encounter mission would be feasible using near-term technology.
 Seligman and Laughlin adopt a complementary approach to the Lyra study, but also conclude that such missions, though challenging to mount, are both feasible and scientifically attractive.